US border center scrutinized after teen found with preemie

-A U.S. border patrol facility in Texas came under new scrutiny Saturday after a teenage mother was found there with a premature baby.
+A U.S. Border Patrol facility in Texas came under new scrutiny Saturday after a teenage mother was found there with a premature baby.

 Immigrant advocates expected the facility in the U.S.-Mexico border city of McAllen to allow doctors inside to conduct health assessments, but it was not immediately clear whether those assessments took place.